WilsonSayresLab/PopInf/README.md

 PopInf is a method to infer the major population (or populations) ancestry of a sample or set of samples.

 # Running PopInf
 Below are steps for running PopInf.
 PopInf is incorporated into the workflow system snakemake.
 All necessary files and scripts are in this directory.
-There are instructions on preparing the reference panel in a folder called "`Prep_Reference_Panel`"
+There are instructions on preparing the reference panel in a folder called "`Prep_Reference_Panel`".

 ## What you need to run PopInf
  1. Variants for a reference panel in VCF file format separated by chromosome.